nigradwohl/nigradwohl/README.md

-# Hi there 👋 I am Nico!
+# Hi there 👋 great that you are here!

+Welcome to my page!
+I am Nico, a psychological scientist who is excited about understanding human decision-making.
+I am intrigued by the question how the combination of scientific insights and artificial intelligence can help us make better decisions to make our lives easier.

-I am all excited about understanding human decision-making, I explore the fascinating world of group dynamics, consensus-building, and the spread of misinformation.
-My work combines traditional psychology research with cutting-edge tools like AI and online experiments.
+As a scientist, I explore the fascinating world of group dynamics, consensus-building, and the spread of misinformation.
+My work combines traditional psychology research with cutting-edge tools like AI and online experiments -- maybe I am as exccited about human decision making and learning as I am about the learning of machines.

 Currently I am working on news reporting during the COVID pandemic and ask how we can develop tools to make the life of journalists easier.
-I finally get to learn more about Machine Learning, Natural Language processing and the perks of Large Language models.
+So I finally get to learn more about Machine Learning, Natural Language processing and the perks of Large Language models.

 ## Research Focus